-Sexual abuse – A child who suffers sexual abuse due to being persuaded or forced to perform sexual activities or have sexual acts forced upon them.
+A child who suffers sexual abuse due to being persuaded or forced to perform sexual activities or have sexual acts forced upon them, such as having their vagina or anus penetrated.
 It is important to understand that sexual abuse can happen online as well as physically.
 Grooming can also be a form of sexual abuse.

-Child trafficking – Where children are moved to somewhere then effectively forced to work, are sold or exploited in some way, this can leave emotional scars.
+Where children are moved to somewhere then effectively forced to work are sold or exploited in some way, this can leave emotional scars.

-FGM – The partial or complete removing of the external female genitalia (female genital mutilation) for reasons that are not medical.
+The partial or complete removal of the external female genitalia (female genital mutilation) for reasons that are not medical.
 This can have both physical and mental effects long term.

 If you are not certain that you have suffered child abuse, or are wondering about child abuse compensation claims, then you can get in contact with our team, who are here to help you every step of the way.